dulucas/UVO_Challenge/README.md

 **Please kindly refer to [this repo](https://github.com/nv-nguyen/pizza) for the detection and segmentation code.
 This is exactly the same model we use during the UVO challenge.**

 ## Visualization
+Our method can still achieve decent results on blur/occluded images/videos.

 ![Image](./asset/seg_example.png)
 ![Video](./asset/viz_challenge_track2.png)